 Is punctuation important for passing the IELTS Writing Exam?
 Yes, it is!
 It is very important.
 If a student makes mistakes in basic punctuation, it tells the examiner that the student’s English is not good enough.
+First, though, you should be familiar with the different types of sentence.
 So let’s review the basic rules of English punctuation.
 Note that there are far more rules for comma use than any other form of punctuation.
 If you have trouble understanding these rules, review the sentence types and clauses.

 Use a comma when you need to join two independent clauses (in a compound sentence).